-Hamstring tightness is a very common problem among many of our clients, and for most, simply stretching the hamstrings doesn’t result in much of a lasting improvement.
-“I stretch my hamstrings like crazy and they just never loosen up” is a statement we hear frequently among many active people in Austin… sound familiar?
-Aggressively stretching the hamstrings, or any muscle for that matter, without first loosening up the the muscle and connective tissue, called fascia, can actually be a waste of time.
+Hamstring tightness is a very common problem among many of the patients in our Austin-area physical therapy clinic.
+And for most, simply stretching the hamstrings doesn’t result in much of a lasting improvement.
+Our active clients often tell us, “I do hamstring stretches like crazy, but they just never loosen up.”
+Does that sound familiar?
+Aggressively stretching the hamstrings—or any muscle for that matter—without first loosening up the muscle and connective tissue, called fascia, can actually be a waste of time.
 But adding a simple myofascial release technique to the stretch, as shown in the video below, can make a huge difference.

 Please note, if you have a hamstring strain, this stretching technique may not be appropriate and is no substitute for diagnosis and treatment from a licensed physical therapist.
 If you’d like to speak with an expert manual physical therapist about your hamstring strain or tightness, you can do so for free by requesting a phone consultation here, or simply calling/texting us directly at: 512-693-8849.